vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 ```

 ### FX Namespace
-There is a clouple of FXML elements and attributes, which are not accessible by default.
-You need to add a FX XML namespace to make them available.
-You add them to the root component:
+There is a couple of FXML elements and attributes, which are not accessible by default.
+You need to add an FXML namespace to make them available.
+This needs to be added to the root component:

 ```xml{4-5}
 <?xml version="1.0" encoding="UTF-8"?>